This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 - Include university pre-requisites in your academic plan.

 - Get help with letters of recommendation and/or admission essays.

 By 60 credits

-Submit an application to graduate when you reach 75 credits.
-Ask an advisor to check your application before registering for your last quarter to be sure you are on track.
+Ask your faculty advisor to check your degree progress before registering for your last term to be sure you are on track to graduate.